 practice-based mentorship program for new or current emergency pharmacists or those

 (administrators or pharmacists) starting new clinical pharmacy programs in an emergency department.
-The 2011 kickoff will occur at the June ASHP meeting
+Over 80 Emergency Pharmacist

 programs have been initiated through the PCIP mentorship program.
 Click

-to download a recently published paper describes the first program.
+to download a paper describes the first program.

-Fairbanks has taken a new position as Director of the National Center for
+Fairbanks is now Director of the National Center for

-Human Factors Engineering in Healthcare, in Washington DC.
+Human Factors in Healthcare, in Washington, DC.
 The Center, part

 of the MedStar Institute for